Art Spiegelman: Family history

 Spiegelman's parents were Polish Jews Władysław (1906–1982) and Andzia (1912–1968) Spiegelman.
 His father was born Zeev Spiegelman, with the Hebrew name Zeev ben Avraham.
 Władysław was his Polish name, and Władek (or Vladek in anglicized form) was a diminutive of this name.
 He was also known as Wilhelm under the German occupation, and Anglicized his name to William upon immigration to the United States.
 His mother was born Andzia Zylberberg, with the Hebrew name Hannah.
 She changed her name to Anna upon immigrating to the United States.
 In Spiegelman's Maus, from which the couple are best known, Spiegelman used the spellings "Vladek" and "Anja", which he believed would be easier for Americans to pronounce.
 The surname Spiegelman is German for "mirror man".

 In 1937, the Spiegelmans had one other son, Rysio (spelled "Richieu" in Maus), who died before Art was born, at the age of five or six.
-During the Holocaust, Spiegelman's parents sent Rysio to stay with an aunt with whom they believed he would be safe.
+During the Holocaust, Spiegelman's parents sent Rysio to Zawiercie to stay with his maternal aunt, Tosha, with whom they believed he would be safe.
 In 1943, the aunt poisoned herself, along with Rysio and two other young family members in her care, so that the Nazis could not take them to the extermination camps.
 After the war, the Spiegelmans, unable to accept that Rysio was dead, searched orphanages all over Europe in the hope of finding him.
 Spiegelman talked of having a sort of sibling rivalry with his "ghost brother"; he felt unable to compete with an "ideal" brother who "never threw tantrums or got in any kind of trouble".
 Of 85 Spiegelman relatives alive at the beginning of World War II, only 13 are known to have survived the Holocaust.

 Life and career

 Early life

-Spiegelman was born Itzhak Avraham ben Zeev in Stockholm, Sweden, on February 15, 1948.
-He immigrated with his parents to the US in 1951.
-Upon immigration his name was registered as Arthur Isadore, but he later had his given name changed to Art.
-Initially the family settled in Norristown, Pennsylvania, and then relocated to Rego Park, Queens, New York City, in 1957.